-Proportions of portland cement, sand and gravel by volume were 1:3:2.
+Proportions of portland cement, sand and gravel by vol were 1:3:2.

-The bank-run sand and gravel were siliceous aggregates.
+The bank run sand and gravel were siliceous aggregates.
 The sand had a fineness modulus of 1.73.
-The gravel had a maximum size of $\frac{3}{8}$ in.
+Gravel had a maximum size of 3/4-in.